Women-Coding-Community/wcc-backend/README.md

 ********************************************************************************************************************

 ## JAVA 21.0.2
-This product is built with Java 21.0.2.
+This project uses Java 21, you can run in 21.0.2 or 21.0.3.
 If you have installed a different version on your machine and don't want to remove it, you can use **SDKMAN** development tool.
 It will allow you to switch based on the Java version you want to use.
-Here is the link: https://sdkman.io/.
+Here is the [link] (https://sdkman.io).

 * Install SDKMAN